 The chip gaps were determined from early in-flight calibration data and were consistent with ground-based data taken at about the same temperature of the ACIS detector.
 Relative to S3, where zeroth order is normally placed, the chip placement accuracy of S2 and S4 is estimated to be of order 0.2 pixels (0.001 Å for the HEG and 0.002 Å for the MEG) but may be as large as 0.5 pixels for chips S0, S1, and S5 (0.0028 Å for the HEG and 0.0055 Å for the MEG).
 Chip placement may be the limiting factor in determining the relative accuracy of line wavelengths when measured on different chips.
-The chip placement accuracy will be revisited as more lines in flight calibration targets are identified with accurately known laboratory-measured wavelengths.

 All HETGS observations are nominally dithered with an amplitude of ± 8 arc seconds.
-There will thus be reduced coverage in the spectral regions within one gap-width on either side of the gaps.
+There will be reduced coverage in the spectral regions within one gap-width on either side of the gaps.

-Finally, the observer is advised to try to avoid placing known features of interest within three gap widths of the tabulated gap edges.
+The observer is advised to try to avoid placing known features of interest within three gap widths of the tabulated gap edges.
 Note that the nominal acquisition accuracy (Chapter 5) should also be taken into account.